mikailkhona/mikailkhona.github.io/content/blog.md

 #### General

 <a href = 'https://medium.com/geekculture/how-do-video-games-stay-in-sync-an-intro-to-the-fascinating-networking-of-real-time-games-e923e66e8a0f'> How do Video Games Stay in Sync?
 An Intro to the Fascinating Networking of Real Time Games. </a>

+<a href = 'https://johnhw.github.io/umap_primes/index.md.html'> Visualizing millions of prime numbers with UMAP</a>